What is Scoliosis

 The smaller the cobb’s angle, the better the prognosis of the outcome.

 Stages of bone maturity play an important role in determining the aim of the treatment.
+If idiopathic scoliosis:

 No matter the cause of your scoliosis, our team of specialists in physiotherapy from Core Concepts, located in Singapore, can assist in your road to recovery.
-It is important that scoliosis is diagnosed and correct early, for a better treatment outcome.
+It is important that scoliosis is diagnosed and corrected early, for a better treatment outcome.
 Severe cases of scoliosis can worsen over time, such as impairing heart and lung function, if left untreated.

 Experiencing back pain?
 Click here to find out more about physiotherapy for back pain and how Core Concepts can help